dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ~~~

 There are two type synonyms: one for the source representation of expressions
-and one for type annotated expressions.
+and one for the type annotated expressions.
 This is a general pattern used in the
 MIL implementation for many other data types, like type definitions,
 constructors definitions, function definitions etc.